Naples, Long Beach: Marine Park AKA "Mother's Beach"

 This sheltered beach allows for various activities due to the volleyball courts, play area and picnic sites.
 Known as "Mother's Beach" for its gentle wave action, as well as its shallow swimming area paired with lifeguard supervision during peak periods.
 Marina Park offers both a great beach for kids and a nearby grassy play area.

 Christmas Boat Parade

 One very popular Christmas-time event in Naples is the "Naples Island Christmas Boat Parade," with groups of decorated boats going through the canals of Naples, around Alamitos Bay, and past Belmont Shore.
 The parade has been held since 1946.

+The "Trees in the Bay" floating Christmas tree tradition dates to 1949.

 On the Bay Fun

 At various locations near Naples Island, services for kayak rentals, stand-up paddle boarding, and hydro biking are available.
 Hydro bikes, are similar to paddle boats, yet are elevated in design to allow for better site-seeing.
 They also come in single occupancy and double occupancy.